CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is Github?

-A place for us to store and share our code.
+is a code hosting platform for version control and collaboration

 ## Question 15

 What does it mean to "Commit your changes"?

-Send you code to Github
+Save your repo to Github

 ## Question 16